crs4/omero.biobank/docs/howto_definining_a_markers_set.rst

  #. create a tsv file with a list of the requested SNPs
  #. (optional) reorder the list against a reference genome
  #. choose a name and a release name
- #. use tools/import to load the snp markers set into VL
+ #. use tools/import to load the SNP markers set into VL

 Step 1: create a tsv file